apache/spark/docs/ml-classification-regression.md

 ## Linear regression

 The interface for working with linear regression models and model summaries is similar to the logistic regression case.

+**Example**

+The following
-The following example demonstrates training an elastic net regularized linear regression model and extracting model summary statistics.
+example demonstrates training an elastic net regularized linear regression model and extracting model summary statistics.